-The proven benefits of palliative care show that it improves quality of life for patients.
+The proven benefits of palliative care show that it can, in many cases, improve a patient's quality of life.
 Our goal is to help manage a patient's side effects, reduce their anxiety and depression, and provide effective pain control.

 Nobody goes through cancer alone.

 Cancer is an illness that affects not only a patient fighting the disease but their family.
 Palliative care helps them all to identify and understand what the patient's wishes are and what the goals are for their care.
 Help is also available with navigating the sometimes-difficult conversations about advance care planning and the importance of having advance directives to help guide caregivers in honoring the patient's wishes during treatment and at the end of life.

 Palliative Care is different than hospice care.
 It can be offered at any stage of any illness, while hospice care is used during the last stages of life for patients ready to discontinue life-prolonging or curative treatments.